apache/flink/docs/content/docs/dev/table/sqlClient.md

   Syntax: [embedded] [OPTIONS]
   "embedded" mode options:
+     -D <session dynamic config key=val>        The dynamic config key=val for a session.
      -f,--file <script file>                    Script file that should be executed.
 In this mode, the
                                                 client will not open an